 Mosquito Surveillance in Iowa

 During the summer months, the Iowa State University Medical Entomology Laboratory, in a cooperative project with the Iowa Department of Public Health and the University Hygienic Lab (Iowa City, IA), monitors mosquito populations and mosquito-borne disease in the State of Iowa.
-Mosquito surveillance efforts took place in the state from the late 1960's-2005 under the supervision of Professor Emeritus, Wayne Rowley, and now are supervised by Dr. Lyric Bartholomay.
-The resulting information on mosquito population dynamics (including numbers and types of mosquitoes trapped weekly in New Jersey Light Traps from the mid-1970's-2007) now is available through this site.
+Mosquito surveillance efforts are supervised by Dr. Ryan Smith.
+Surveillance in the state took place from the late 1960's-2005 under the supervision of Professor Emeritus Wayne Rowley, and from 2005-2015 under the supervision of Lyric Bartholomay.
+The resulting information on mosquito population dynamics (including numbers and types of mosquitoes trapped weekly in New Jersey Light Traps from the mid-1970's-2007) is available through this site.

 New Jersey light trap records for the state of Iowa are shown for the current and previous year.
 Data are shown as a weekly average that accounts for the number of traps running.